On Quark Substructures in an Inspired Unified Model: Hyperparticle modeling

-Inspired by the six quark flavors and the three corresponding families, we would like to investigate quark composite models.
+\textbf{Inspired by the six quark flavors and the three corresponding families, we would like to investigate quark composite models.
 A priori, there could be many scenarios reproducing the known quark features.
-A close inspection, supported by an economic spirit, reveals that we could propose at least four elementary particles with different quantum numbers.
-Essentially, four "hyperquarks" $k_{0}$, $k_{1}$, $k_{2}$ and $k_{3}$ are needed for a hyperparticle model.
-Rational and logical reasons impose extra requirements of possible combinations associated with singlet, duplet, triplet and quadruplet configurations.
+A close inspection reveals that we could propose at least four elementary particles with different quantum numbers.
+Essentially, four hyperparticles }$k_{0}$ \textbf{, }$k_{1}$\textbf{, }$k_{2}$\textbf{\ and }$k_{3}$\textbf{\ are needed for a hyperparticle model.
+Physical considerations in matters of spin require that such needed fundamental states could correspond to higher-spin particles introduced in many gravitational supersymmetric extensions, and envisaged in string-theoretical frameworks \cite{235,236,237}.
+This could motivate the stringy origin of the underlying theory of the proposed subquark model.
+Having this said, we add that rational and logical reasons impose extra requirements of possible combinations associated with singlet, duplet, triplet and quadruplet configurations.
 It is obvious that the singlet and the quadruplet arrangements are not relevant.
-Supported by an economic spirit, we could consider the following possible di-hyperquark combinations $\left( k_{i}k_{j}\right) _{i,j}$ such as
+Supported by such arguments, we could consider the following possible di-hyperparticle combinations }$\left( k_{i}k_{j}\right) _{i,j}$\textbf{\ such as }

 where $k_{i}=0,1,2,3$ are interchangeable.
-At this level, in the construction of the model, we need to determine the corresponding quarks of the di-hyperquark bound states.
+At this level, in the construction of the model, we need to determine the corresponding quarks of the di-hyperparticle bound states.
 For that, we consider the hyperquark state configurations

 where $f$ is the quark flavor index. $C_{ij}$ is an order 2 tensor, being exploited to provide a matrix configuration, given by

 where $\delta _{ij}$ and $\epsilon _{ij}$ are the diagonal and the antisymmetric known tensors.
 In this view, we would expect to have more than the observed SM six quarks.
 Actually, this will be revealed later on.